Ski Chalets in Switzerland: A Resort-by-Resort Guide to the Best Alpine Rentals

 Group Size and Capacity

 The practical consideration for large groups is communal space.
-A chalet sleeping 16 in eight bedrooms needs a living area, dining table, and boot room that can handle everyone simultaneously.
 Swiss chalets tend to handle this well — open-plan living areas are standard, and many properties include secondary sitting rooms, games rooms, or cinema spaces that give groups room to spread out.

 For groups considering Switzerland versus France for a large-group trip, our group ski holiday guide compares options across both countries.